LoopKit/loopdocs/docs/installing.md

 There will be a prompt asking if you want to continue (press return to continue, then it may prompt for your password.  enter your computer user password.).
 Wait while the script does its thing...you’ll see info scroll by and then it will pause for awhile.
 Eventually, it will be done and you’ll see something that says “Installation successful” and you’ll have a ready terminal prompt again.

-Type “brew update” (without the quotes) and press return.
+Type `brew update` and press return.

-Type “brew install carthage” (without the quotes) and press return.
+Type `brew install carthage` (without the quotes) and press return.

 You can close the Terminal application now.
 You’re done with it.
 Phew.